cschladetsch/ChessClock/Readme.md

 ## Jira

-There's a [Jira board](https://chessclock.atlassian.net/secure/RapidBoard.jspa?rapidView=1&selectedIssue=CHES-3) to keep track of things.
+There's a [Jira board](https://chessclock.atlassian.net/secure/RapidBoard.jspa) to keep track of things.
+Also, GitHub issues are a thing.

 ## Chess Clock Body